atapia27/Companion/README.md

-# AI Knowledge Companion - Evidence-Based Analysis Platform
+# AI Document Companion - Evidence-Based Analysis Platform

 ## Project Overview

-**AI Knowledge Companion** is a full-stack web application that provides **evidence-based AI analysis** with proper document citation.
+**AI Document Companion** is a full-stack web application that provides **evidence-based AI analysis** with proper document citation.
 Unlike generic AI responses, this platform ensures every insight, claim, and recommendation is grounded in your specific documents with clear source citations.

 ### Core Mission